karabayse/karabayse_portfolio/README.md

 ## Application Overview

-A personal portfolio showcasing my solo and group projects from Prime Digital Academy, technical skills, as well as links to my GitHub and LinkedIn pages.
+A personal portfolio showcasing my solo and group projects from Prime Digital Academy, post-graduation projects, technical skills, as well as links to my GitHub and LinkedIn pages.

 www.karabayse.com